Domincjune/newFace/README.md

 # New Face

-Used : Loopback and Mysql to produce a simple porn wesite.
+Used : Loopback and Mysql to produce a simple porn website.

 DomincJune :).